 - Although it’s traditionally an Asian diet staple (featuring heavily in the cuisines of East Asian countries like China, Japan and Korea), its popularity knows no bounds.
-Big supermarket chains stock almost every variety, and there’s a good change it’s featured on your local café’s brunch menu – no matter where you are in the world.
+Big supermarket chains stock almost every variety, and there’s a good chance it’s featured on your local café’s brunch menu – no matter where you are in the world.

 - It’s changed the lives of vegetarians, vegans and Meatless Monday subscribers forever.
 So no to sad salad, and yes to a substance that actually absorbs marinades, sauces and flavours, just like meat.

 - It’s actually good for you – as a soya product derived from bean curd, it’s low in calories, and an excellent source of amino acids, iron, calcium and other micronutrients.
 Even if it’s slathered in batter and deep-fried (you’re welcome) it’s doing more for you than a piece of bacon.

 - It could very well take first prize in the vegetable versatility competition.
 Tofu can be firm, extra firm or soft, but it doesn’t stop there – it can be fried, scrambled, blended into a smoothie, added to miso soup, or rolled up into a fresh spring roll.

 Of course, we could go on.
 So could Daniel Kim of Kim Enterprises, who’s both a tofu enthusiast and the operator of this family-run business based in Rydalmere, Sydney.
 According to Kim, the Chinese were onto something when they first began pressing curds made from coagulated soy milk into white squares.
 “Tofu is just one of the foods all Asians will agree upon,” he says.
 “It can go with anything.
 It might be a bit dull by itself, but when you mix it with sauces, fry it, steam it or even dry it out, it’s delicious.”